 You can start to organise your next mortgage up to 6 months before the end of your existing rate.
 Mortgage offers can take 3 - 4 weeks to process and the legal work can take 2 - 3 weeks.
 The new mortgage offer itself is often valid for up to 6 months so, if everything is completed and ready to go early, you can instruct the solicitor to wait until any early repayment charge period with your current lender has expired before proceeding.
 It’s often worth looking for better rates prior to your current deal finishing, otherwise you could end up paying more than you need to – specifically if the new mortgage isn’t ready to go when your current deal ends and you’re moved onto your lender’s SVR.

 Remortgaging takes, on average, about 4 - 6 weeks but it can take less.
-It’s much more straightforward than buying a new home; the deeds of the property are already registered in your name, that eliminates a large, administrative portion of the mortgage process.
+It’s much more straightforward than buying a new home; the deeds of the property are already registered in your name when you remortgage meaning that a large administrative portion of the mortgage process is eliminated.

 Before you start looking at mortgage rates, you need to estimate what your property is worth.
 It’s important that you’re realistic, as your lender will eventually conduct their own valuation to confirm your estimate – this will be via an online desktop valuation or internal inspection.

 You can arrange your own valuation with an independent surveyor to find out the value of your property, but this can be expensive and the lender will still need to instruct their own valuation anyway.
-You’re better off talking to some local estate agents and using property websites like Zoopla or Rightmove, or even Mouseprice to come to a figure.
+You’re better off talking to some local estate agents and using property websites like Zoopla, Rightmove, or On the Market to come to a figure.

 Remortgaging often costs less than buying a new property.
 A lot of the charges that come with the purchase of property either don’t apply to you or are lower.